-4. Blind Peer Review
+Ensuring a Blind Peer Review

-Submissions will be peer-reviewed unless a paper falls outside the journal's scope, or is not of adequate scholarly standard.
 All articles deemed suitable for review will be sent to two peer reviewers.
 To ensure the integrity of the blind peer review, we need to make every effort to preserve the anonymity of authors and reviewers.
-Please avoid self-identification in the manuscript and remove your name from the text when preparing for submission.
+When you prepare your article for submissions, please remove your name from the text.
 For Microsoft Office documents, author identification should be removed from the properties for the file.
 Each version of Word is different, so please search how to do this on your Word version's 'Help' option.
-Please note that the biographical information that you upload alongside your article in Step 2 of the submission process is for the editors' and editorial assistant's use only, and is unavailable to the reviewers; reviewers are only shown the title, abstract and keywords of an author's metadata.
+Please note that the biographical information that you upload alongside your article in Step 2 of the submission process is for the Editors' and Editorial Assistant's use only and is unavailable to the reviewers; they are only shown the title, abstract and keywords of an author's metadata.